-Rivets come in 2 types, which are the blind and the tubular rivet.
-As an alternative to threaded fasteners, 1 of the tools you can make use of are rivets.
-In a nutshell a tubular rivet differs from a blind rivet based on the number of sides of the assembly.
+Rivets come in two types: the blind and the tubular rivet.
+As an alternative to threaded fasteners, one of the tools you can make use of are rivets.
+In a nutshell, a tubular rivet differs from a blind rivet based on the number of sides of the assembly.
 A blind rivet makes use of only one side of the assembly for the installation.

-For the tubular, it takes 2 sides of the assembly.
-Tubular rivets can be made up of steel, brass or any kind of soft grade aluminum.
+For the tubular, it takes two sides of the assembly.
+Tubular rivets can be made up of steel, brass, or any kind of soft grade aluminum.
 Carbon steel is also a great material to use for rivets.
-Rivets act as joint supports and offers the clinching requirements in assembling products.
+Rivets act as joint supports and offer the clinching requirements in assembling products.
 It helps if you know the difference between the two rivets.
 This way, you'll find it easier to install a tubular rivet.
 So when you're ready, it's time to prepare the tools and materials needed for this task.